 The Meal Plan is a requirement of the residence occupancy agreement, and all residents are encouraged to participate and fully utilize their meal plan.
 For those residents who do not use all their Tax-Exempt Residence Dining Dollars prior to the end of the academic year, a limited carryover is permitted.
-Remaining carryover funds will be transferred to TBucks.
-Each Meal Plan has a limit with regards to a carryover amount.
+Eligible carryover funds will be transferred to Food Services Campus Flex Dollars account.
+Each Meal Plan has a Dining Dollars carryover limit.

 - a.
-Carryover Limits - Plan A \$300 less \$50 administrative fee - Plan B \$450 less \$50 administrative fee - Plan C \$550 less \$50 administrative fee - b.
+Dining Dollars Carryover Limits - Plan A \$300 less \$50 administrative fee - Plan B \$450 less \$50 administrative fee - Plan C \$550 less \$50 administrative fee - b.
 All carryover transactions are subject to a \$50 Administrative Fee - c.
-Carryover limits within the maximum for each plan will be automatically converted to TBucks within 5 business days after the end of the academic year for use in the summer and/or following academic year in accordance with the TBucks Policy. - d.
+Carryover amounts within the limits for each plan will be automatically transferred to Campus Flex Dollars after the end of the academic year for use in the summer and/or following academic year(s) - d.
 Meal plan balances with \$50 or less will not qualify for a refund or carryover. - e.
-No refunds on remaining balances over and above the carryover limits. - 6.
-For residents who withdraw from residence early in accordance with Residence Occupancy Agreement the following will apply. - a.
+No refunds on remaining Dining Dollar balances that exceed the carryover limits. - 6.
+For residents who withdraw from residence early in accordance with Residence Occupancy Terms and Conditions the following will apply. - a.
 Refunds are limited to the Residence Dining Dollars portion of the meal plan. - b.
-No refunds on the CIF portion of the meal plan. - c.
+No refunds on the CIF or TBucks portions of the meal plan. - c.
 Prior to December 1st

-- Refunds are subject to a 30-day minimum charge and a pro-rated charge per day from the time the resident lived in residence past the first 30 days, or amount spent, whichever is the greater, up to a maximum of 50% of the allotted Term 1 residence dining dollars. - Term 2 full refund of residence dining dollars minus any overspend of Term 1 allotment - d.
-December 1st to end of Term 1 - After December 1st Term 1 is deemed complete no refunds of unspent Term 1 Residence Dining Dollars. - Residence Dining Dollars spent over Term 1 allotment will be deducted from refunds of Term 2 Residence Dining Dollars. - e.
-Commencement of Term 2 to March 1st - Term 1 is deemed complete no refunds of unspent Term 1 Residence Dining Dollars. - Term 2 daily rate applies for refunded amount.
-Refunds up to a maximum of 50% Term 2 Residence Dining Dollars - f.
+- Refunds are calculated subject to a 30-day minimum charge and a pro-rated charge per day from the meal plan commencement date past the first 30 days to the withdraw date, or amount spent, whichever is the greater, up to a refund maximum of 50% of the allotted Term 1 residence Dining Dollars. - Term 2 full refund of residence dining dollars minus any overspend of the Term 1 Dining Dollar allotment. - Refunds incur a \$50.00 administration fee that will be deducted from the refund amount. - d.
+December 1st to end of Term 1 - After December 1st Term 1 is deemed complete no refunds of unspent Term 1 residence Dining Dollars. - Dining Dollars spent over the Term 1 allotment will be deducted from refunds of Term 2 Dining Dollars. - Refunds incur a \$50.00 administration fee that will be deducted from the refund amount. - e.
+Commencement of Term 2 to March 1st - Term 1 is deemed complete no refunds of unspent Term 1 residence Dining Dollars. - Term 2 refunds are calculated subject to a pro-rated charge per day based on the commencement date of Term 2 to the withdraw date, or amount spent, whichever is greater, up to maximum refund of 50% of the Term 2 Residence Dining Dollars allotment. - Refunds incur a \$50.00 administration fee that will be deducted from the refund amount. - f.
 After March 1st - No refunds issued.
 Carryover policy will apply.